-I found myself pregnant with our 3rd baby, and this time I was determined to do it perfect.
-I was so much more experienced, ya know.
+I found myself pregnant with our 3rd baby, and this time I was determined to do it perfectly.
+I was so much more experienced, you know.
 I was going to have this baby sleeping through the night in record time, breastfeeding like a champ, and be on the perfect kind of daytime schedule to round things out.

 Everything started off just as I planned with a baby girl that loved to breastfeed, and it was effortless.
 You can already imagine what I am going to say next, other than that...nothing was perfect.
 That sweet baby didn’t like to sleep as much as I wanted, our daytime schedule was a mess, and my body decided to not recover as well from having a baby.

 Because everything wasn’t going perfect, I found comfort in breastfeeding.
 I loved that I could do something for my baby that I felt good at.
 It was like a big BandAid for my mama heart.
 If that baby girl woke up 8 times in one night, I nursed her that many times.
 Maybe it wasn’t the best idea, but it is what got me through.

 I had decided that I wanted to start weaning her around 11 months, because I was no way, no how going to nurse her past her 1st birthday.
 I had given her a year, and I wasn’t going to do it for one second longer than that.
 Selfish?
 Maybe it sounds a little bit that way.

 She didn’t pick up on the sippy cup like I thought she would, and I got frustrated.
 A month past her first birthday, and I was still nursing.
 This was not how I pictured things going.
 Two months past her first birthday, and I was somehow still nursing.
 By the third month, I relaxed.
 I thought, she can’t possibly want to nurse until she is twelve, right?!
 As soon as I decided to let her decide when she was done, she quit overnight.